Our commitment to GDPR

 New Data Protection Legislation is now here

-The new General Data Protection Regulation (GDPR), designed to protect individual personal data, became law on 25 May 2018.
+The new General Data Protection Regulation (GDPR) and the Data Protection Act 2018, designed to protect individual personal data, became law on 25 May 2018.
 Therefore, we all need to take stock of how we deal with any personal data as there is a much greater requirement on us as an organisation, and as individuals, to look after other people’s personal data.

 The harmonising and strengthening of data protection rules is a major part of the EU’s ambition to grow its digital economy, making better use of innovative services such as big data and cloud computing.
 Understandably, the UK also needs to be in a position to be part of this economic development.

-The importance of this new legislation is signalled by the considerable increase in the maximum financial penalty, which can be levied for a breach, from £500,000 to around £17 million.
-One of the most significant changes relates to the requirement for consent to be given by individuals for their personal data to be used.
+The importance of this new legislation is signalled by the considerable increase in the maximum financial penalty, which can be levied for a breach, from £500,000 to around £17 million for public authorities or 4% turnover.

 The changes brought about by the GDPR require us to be more conscientious about the way in which we process personal data, putting the rights of individuals at the heart of what we do, and being more transparent about how we use that data.

 As part of our GDPR programme, we have reviewed and updated our policies relating to handling data, creating new policies where needed, such as:

 - Data Protection Policy